SCALA Update: moving to a 4-arm study

 The reasons for adopting a 4-arm study design in scala are the following:

-- Alignment with objectives of SCALA, whose aim is to increase chances of scale-up in resource-constrained countries;
+- Alignment with the objectives of SCALA, whose aim is to increase chances of scale-up in resource-constrained countries;

 - Provide for first time scientific answer to question of whether implementation and penetration of screening and advice and treatment programmes is higher when the package to be scaled is simpler and shorter rather than more complex and longer;